RitwickVerma/RPG/readme.md

 ![image](screenshot.png)

 All maps are made in Tiled and parsed in C++ using tmxlite.
-Also, I didn't use a physics engine.
-I know I'll regret that decision.

 ### Prerequisites